SimoneOdegard/reading-notes/class01.md

 # This is where you will take your notes on the reading material.

 ## What is Markdown?
 Markdown is a lightweight markup language.
 It is a way to focus on the content.
 It uses textual symbols to change the formatting and look of the document.
-You can **bold** or *italicize* text.
+You can **bold**, *italicize*, or (~~strikethrough~~) text.
 You can also create bulleted or numbered lists.

 ### On github, you can use Markdown in most places
 Note: I got this from [link](https://guides.github.com/features/mastering-markdown/)